manpan/manos-website/content/publication/adedoyin2016evaluating/index.md

 there are few research in applying CBR to the context of detecting financial fraud patterns may be due to incomplete information, fuzziness and uncertainty in the available data sets used for experimentation."
-tags: [Case-based Reasoning, Fraud detection]
+tags: [case-based reasoning, fraud detection]
 categories: [Conference]
 featured: false
 url_pdf: "papers/adedoyin2016evaluating.pdf"